-The 2019 show, which marked the 44th time World of Concrete has been held, topped the charts as the largest show in more than a decade.
-The annual extravaganza for the concrete and masonry industries worldwide attracted 60,511 registered professionals and more than 1,500 companies that exhibited across some 776,800 square feet in the vast reaches of the Las Vegas Convention Center tin January 2019.
+The 2019 show marked the 44th time World of Concrete has taken place.
+It topped the charts as the largest show in more than a decade.
+The annual extravaganza for the concrete and masonry industries worldwide attracted 60,511 registered professionals.
+There were also more than 1,500 companies that exhibited across some 776,800 square feet in the vast reaches of the Las Vegas Convention Center tin January 2019.

 For the third consecutive year, Decorative Concrete LIVE! occupied exhibit space in the Silver Lot across from the main entrance to the South Hall.
 A steady stream of visitors came by to see the ongoing demonstrations put on by artisans from around the country to display how an increasingly energy-minded society can benefit from the power of concrete.
-Decorative Concrete LIVE! is sponsored by Concrete Decor magazine, the Concrete Decor RoadShow and a host of sponsoring partners.
+Concrete Decor magazine, the Concrete Decor RoadShow and a host of sponsoring partners sponsor Decorative Concrete LIVE!

-Here and on the following pages is but a small sample of the many tools, products and machinery that graced the grounds and caught the eyes of Concrete Decor staff at the 2019 World of Concrete:
+Here is a small sample of the many tools, products and machinery that caught the eyes of Concrete Decor staff.

 Weighing in at 1,100 pounds, the G-320XHD grinder from CPS offers the operator more torque and more power with 200 extra pounds of head pressure than the 320D Pro.
 The machine also offers the versatility of using it from initial removal to fine-grit polishing.

 From CPS’s new chemical line, the star of the show was CPS Armor DSQ, or D-Squared.
-A high-solids, pore-lining, penetrating densifier, it hardens and protects against dusting, has no VOCs and is code compliant in all 50 states.
+A high-solids, pore-lining, penetrating densifier, it hardens and protects against dusting.
+It also has no VOCs and is code compliant in all 50 states.

 Superabrasive, the maker of Lavina equipment for concrete grinding and polishing, launched its Elite series, a totally new generation of machines.
-The new series includes electric and propane-powered grinders from 20 up to 38 inches wide, two remote-controlled models and an array of new features to make your grinding and polishing jobs easier and safer.
+The new series includes electric and propane-powered grinders from 20 up to 38 inches wide.
+There are also two remote-controlled models and an array of new features to make your grinding and polishing jobs easier and safer.
 Integrated weights, misting system, phone-charging station, cup holder and LED lights are just a few of the improvements.